north-road/slyr/docs/user_guide/setup_slyr.md

 ## Install the plugin ##
 Once purchased, users will receive an email from North Road with a link for the installer and their licence key.

-1. Download the installer from the link
+1. Download the installer from the link.
+> Place the zip file in a safe location for future reference - just in case you need to update your machine so you can reload it.

 2. Unzip the downloaded file, and then drag the extracted "install_slyr_qgis.py" over an open QGIS window.
 (If prompted, accept the warning regarding trusted scripts).
 The script will add a connection to the private plugins repository, and install the SLYR plugin for you.